Deltathens/tukwimo/grammar/conjugation.md

 tukec - communicated (complete from point of reference)

-tukej - communicating (complete from point of reference)
+tukej - communicates (complete from point of reference)

 tukezh - will communicate (complete from point of reference)

 tukoc - communicated (incomplete from point of reference)

-tukoj - communicating (incomplete from point of reference)
+tukoj - communicates (incomplete from point of reference)

 tukozh - will communicate (incomplete from point of reference)